alexmolinaws/alexmolinaws/README.md

 ### _"Wait, how's that not average?"_

-Well, I've been in charge of the wireframing, UX/UI design, development, deployment and maintenance for most of those projects, delivering the final product and assessment in a timely manner without many changes or any cultural friction (I not only speak English, Spanish and Portuguese, but also am probably the most open-minded person you'd talk to).
-All that just boosts my skills and sales :sunglasses:
+Well, I've been in charge of the wireframing, UX/UI design, development, deployment and maintenance for most of those projects, delivering the final product and assessment in a timely manner without many changes or any cultural friction (I not only speak English, Spanish and Portuguese, but also am probably the most open-minded person you'd ever talk to).
+All of this just boosts my communication and sales :grin:

 ## Nobody's perfect though

 I'm a competitive perfectionist, constantly looking for ways to do the exact same work, but better :sweat_smile: and that can be annoying for some (if not for you tho, check my links below).
-Another of my cons is that I'm maybe too professional for debating on politics or cult films at work, but I can provide advice regarding the software instead, tho I won't criticize the client.
-That's also why people perceive my software architecture operations "too objective" :pencil: but if you don't mind all that, check those links below 😉.
+Another of my cons is that I'm maybe too professional for debating on politics or cult films at work, but I can provide advice regarding the software instead, although I won't criticize the client's view (a reason why others may perceive my software architecture operations "too objective" :pencil:).
+If you still don't mind all that, check below those links I mentioned 😉.

 ### _"Trust over trends"_ is my stack